ararchch/api-gateway/README.md

 6. The API gateway will process and encode the response as an HTTP Response.

 ## Testing
-**At the last minute, we realised that we misinterpret the instructions and improved our API gateway.
-Therefore these tests were done on the older-version of the project**
 1. For load testing and benchmarking analysis, please refer to [Locust-ReadMe](Locust)
 2. For unit testing, please refer to [Script-testing-ReadMe](Script-testing)